-This brief article was written in mid-June, 2012, after listening to some rodmakers and fly casters discuss casting “style”.
+This article was written in 2012 after listening to some rodmakers and fly casters discuss casting “style”.

 A few days ago I attended a gathering of bamboo rod builders and aficionados on the Henry’s Fork River.
 I enjoy these yearly gatherings as a chance to visit with friends, try out some new and classic rods, and observe a lot of flycasting.
 This year’s gathering did not disappoint.
 Some of the most interesting talk revolved around the question of casting styles.

 It has long been my belief that the word “style” is generally misused in reference to casting.
 All too often, “style” is used to describe what is actually poor technique.
 That is, a kind of “style” is attributed to a caster as a way to explain the look of his casting, when what really explains the look is nothing more than flawed technique.
 More correctly, only those individuals that possess fundamentally sound technique should be assigned a “style”.

 Consider professional golfers.
 By and large, they all possess good technique (sound fundamentals), but a close examination of their swings reveals that no two golfers look exactly alike.
 They all have slightly different ways of accomplishing the same thing.
 Indeed, they have different styles.
 It is important to understand, then, that style always follows fundamentals; you can’t be said to have one until you own the other.
 For the majority of amateur golfers, the errors in their swings are not manifestations of a particular style.
 They are errors of technique.